upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 ## Create a resource definition

-You'll rarely work with individual resources in your configurations so add a new resource here.
-In this example, you will create a complete deployment with an EC2 instance, supporting, network resources, and SSH key pair for your instance as a new resource in your Crossplane configuration.
+You'll rarely work with individual resources in your configurations so add a new resource.
+In this step, create a complete deployment with an EC2 instance, supporting, network resources, and SSH key pair for your instance as a new resource in your Crossplane configuration.